-Love at the Center is available in ebook format now from retailers like Amazon, Barnes & Noble, Kobo, and wherever else ebooks are sold.
-If you order Love at the Center on this page you are pre-ordering a printed copy of the book coming this fall, which will be updated after the 2024 General Assembly and may include additional chapters that are not in the current version of the ebook.
+Love at the Center is available in ebook format now from retailers like Amazon, Barnes & Noble, Kobo, and wherever ebooks are sold.
+If you order Love at the Center on this page you are pre-ordering a printed copy of the book coming early 2025, which will be updated after the 2024 General Assembly and may include additional chapters that are not in the current version of the ebook.

 Product Code: 2016